 - if you are trying to lose weight, you should cut on sugar, so don't choose products with more than 5% of sugar...
 Do you think it will be difficult to find?
 Our sweety helps you!

 2) Saturated fat

 Saturated fats are fats that our body can't break down, thus contributing to increased cholesterol (LDL).
 To find out the level of saturated fats of a product, you should check its value per 100g in the nutritional information.

 Look for products with less than 2% of saturated fat.

-Yes, we know that some products have an extensive list of ingredients and it would be very boring to have to read it on every product we buy.
-So let's give you some tips:
+Yes, we know that some products have an extensive list of ingredients and it would be very tedious to have to read it every time we buy something.
+So, let's give you some tips: